Explaining the Soap

 - Sweetheart in Skin Horse tells Tip all about her soaps without being asked.

 - Homestuck: Karkat explains the plot of a troll romance novel.
-Also without being asked.
+Also without being asked (and in fact over the increasingly strident objections of the person he's explaining it to).note

 - A variant in Dork Tower, where the "soap" is Babylon 5.
 Once the wall of text relating to the conspiracies and so forth is completed, it's revealed that this was a summary of the previous episode.